Directed Subset Feedback Vertex Set is Fixed-Parameter Tractable: Abstract

 \section{Abstract}

 Given a graph $G$ and an integer $k$, the \textsc{Feedback Vertex Set} (\textsc{FVS}) problem asks if there is a vertex set $T$ of size at most $k$ that hits all cycles in the graph.
 The first fixed-parameter algorithm for \textsc{FVS} in undirected graphs appeared in a monograph of Mehlhorn in 1984.
-The fixed-parameter tractability status of \textsc{FVS} in directed graphs was a long-standing open problem until Chen et al.~(STOC '08) showed that it is fixed-parameter tractable by giving a $4^{k}k!n^{O(1)}$ time algorithm.
-In the subset versions of this problems, we are given an additional subset $S$ of vertices (resp., edges) and we want to hit all cycles passing through a vertex of $S$ (resp. an edge of $S$).
-Indeed both the edge and vertex versions are known to be equivalent in the parameterized sense.
-Recently, the \textsc{Subset Feedback Vertex Set} in undirected graphs was shown to be FPT by Cygan et al.~(ICALP '11) and independently by Kakimura et al.~(SODA '12).
-We generalize the result of Chen et al. (STOC '08) by showing that \textsc{Subset Feedback Vertex Set} in directed graphs can be solved in time $2^{O(k^3)}n^{O(1)}$, i.e., FPT parameterized by size $k$ of the solution.
+The fixed-parameter tractability status of \textsc{FVS} in directed graphs was a long-standing open problem until Chen et al.~(STOC '08, JACM '08) showed that it is fixed-parameter tractable by giving a $4^{k}k!n^{O(1)}$ time algorithm.
+There are two subset versions of this problems: we are given an additional subset $S$ of vertices (resp., edges) and we want to hit all cycles passing through a vertex of $S$ (resp. an edge of $S$); the two variants are known to be equivalent in the parameterized sense.
+Recently, the \textsc{Subset Feedback Vertex Set} problem in undirected graphs was shown to be FPT by Cygan et al.~(ICALP '11, SIDMA '13) and independently by Kakimura et al.~(SODA '12).
+We generalize the result of Chen et al. (STOC '08, JACM '08) by showing that \textsc{Subset Feedback Vertex Set} in directed graphs can be solved in time $2^{O(k^3)}n^{O(1)}$, i.e., FPT parameterized by size $k$ of the solution.
 By our result, we complete the picture for feedback vertex set problems and their subset versions in undirected and directed graphs.

-The technique of random sampling of important separators was used by Marx and Razgon (STOC '11) to show that \textsc{Undirected Multicut} is FPT and was generalized by Chitnis et al. (SODA '12) to directed graphs to show that \textsc{Directed Multiway Cut} is FPT.
+The technique of random sampling of important separators was used by Marx and Razgon (STOC '11, SICOMP '14) to show that \textsc{Undirected Multicut} is FPT and was generalized by Chitnis et al. (SODA '12, SICOMP '13) to directed graphs to show that \textsc{Directed Multiway Cut} is FPT.
 Besides proving the fixed-parameter tractability of \textsc{Directed Subset Feedback Vertex Set}, we reformulate the random sampling of important separators technique in an abstract way that can be used for a general family of transversal problems.
 We believe this general approach will be useful for showing the fixed-parameter tractability of other problems in directed graphs.
-Moreover, we modify the probability distribution used in the technique to achieve better running time; in particular, this gives an improvement from $2^{2^{O(k)}}$ to $2^{O(k^2)}$ in the parameter dependence of the \textsc{Directed Multiway Cut} algorithm of Chitnis et al. (SODA '12).
+Moreover, we modify the probability distribution used in the technique to achieve better running time; in particular, this gives an improvement from $2^{2^{O(k)}}$ to $2^{O(k^2)}$ in the parameter dependence of the \textsc{Directed Multiway Cut} algorithm of Chitnis et al. (SODA '12, SICOMP '13).